Feral parakeets in Great Britain

 Feral parakeets in Great Britain are wild-living, non-native parakeets that are an introduced species into Great Britain.
-The population mainly consists of ring-necked parakeets (Psittacula krameri), a non-migratory species of bird native to Africa and the Indian Subcontinent, with a few, small breeding populations of monk parakeets, and other occasional escaped cage birds.
+The population mainly consists of rose-ringed parakeets (Psittacula krameri), a non-migratory species of bird native to Africa and the Indian subcontinent, with a few, small breeding populations of monk parakeets, and other occasional escaped cage birds.
 The origins of these birds are subject of speculation, but they are generally thought to have bred from birds that escaped from captivity or were released.

-The British rose-ringed parakeet or ring-necked parakeet population is mostly concentrated in suburban areas of London and the Home Counties of South-East England, and for this reason the birds are sometimes known as "Kingston parakeets" or "Twickenham parakeets", after the London suburbs of Kingston upon Thames and Twickenham.
-The parakeets breed rapidly and have spread beyond these areas: Flocks have been sighted in other parts of Britain.
+The British rose-ringed parakeet or ringneck parrot population is mostly concentrated in suburban areas of London and the Home Counties of South-East England.
+The parakeets breed rapidly and have spread beyond these areas; flocks have been sighted in other parts of Britain.
 Separate feral rose-ringed parakeet populations exist in and around other European cities.

 Origin of the birds

-How exactly the ring-necked parakeet population first came to exist and thrive in the wild in England is not known; however, theories abound, most centred around a pair or more of breeding parakeets that escaped or were released from captivity some time in the mid-1990s, consistent with the first widespread photographs of the birds.
+How exactly the rose-ringed parakeet population first came to exist and thrive in the wild in England is not known; however, theories abound, most centred around a pair or more of breeding parakeets that escaped or were released from captivity some time in the mid-1990s, consistent with the first widespread photographs of the birds.

-More specific introduction theories explaining the origin of the birds have also been published:
+Urban myths explaining the origin of the birds have also been published in newspapers: